natefinch/rpg/content/post/cyberpunk-games.md

 * [The Sprawl](http://www.ardens.org/games/the-sprawl/) and [The Veil](https://www.samjokopublishing.com/the-veil/) are two [PbtA](http://apocalypse-world.com/pbta/policy) games, but very different in feel.
 They're both less focused on combat than storytelling, so combat is pretty rules-light.
 The Sprawl is mission-based, which really divides the game down into bite-sized missions, which may be good for some people, but turned me off.
 The veil is very mental, existential, and explores emotions more than combat.
 * [Remember Tomorrow](http://gregorhutton.com/boxninja/remember/) is a rules-light system (I think it's like 40 pages and half of that is just descriptions).
 * [Technoir](http://www.technoirrpg.com/) is another rules-light system based on applying adjectives and verbs and uses d6 dice pools.
+* [Karma in the Dark](https://www.casskdesigns.com/current-version.html) is a free magic + cyberpunk rules-light system.

 ## The New Traditionalists